-Shrinkage-reducing concrete admixtures are added to concrete during initial mixing.
+Shrinkage-reducing concrete admixtures are added to concrete during the initial mixing.
 This type of admixture could reduce early and long-term drying shrinkage.
 Shrinkage reducing admixtures can be used in situations where shrinkage cracking could lead to durability problems or where large numbers of shrinkage joints are undesirable for economic or technical reasons.
-Shrinkage reducing admixtures can, in some cases, reduce strength development both at early and later ages.
+Shrinkage-reducing admixtures can, in some cases, reduce strength development both at early and later ages.

 Concrete Admixtures: Superplasticizers

 The main purpose of using superplasticizers is to produce flowing concrete with a high slump in the range of seven to nine inches to be used in heavily reinforced structures and in placements where adequate consolidation by vibration cannot be readily achieved.
 The other major application is the production of high-strength concrete at w/c's ranging from 0.3 to 0.4.